What Are the Best Practices for Establishing Safety Accountabilities?

 - Involvement by all employees and contractors.

-Furthermore, the Accountable Executive and management team must fully understand safety risks faced by their organization.
+Furthermore, the Accountable Executive and management team must fully understand the safety risks faced by their organization.

 Best Practices for Managing Safety Accountabilities